-The truth is I’ve always wanted to keep a journal, but have never really been the type to write out my thoughts privately in a consistent manner.
-It always ends up feeling pointless without the tingling excitement that someone may read my words and be thus impacted in some way by them.
-Social media and the internet, for that matter, is a double edge sword in that, on one hand, it has the power to broadcast our thoughts and musings to the entire world, but, on the other, put our fragile psyches at the mercy of other people’s criticism.
+The truth is, I’ve always wanted to keep a journal, but have never really been the type to write out my thoughts privately in a consistent manner.
+It always ends up feeling pointless without the tingling excitement that someone may read my words and be impacted by them in some way.
+Social media and the internet, for that matter, are a double-edged sword in the sense that, on one hand, they have the power to broadcast our thoughts and musings to the entire world, but, on the other, put our fragile psyches at the mercy of other people’s criticism.

-If anything, the purpose of this blog is a way for me to consistently practice my writing, a skill that I value immensely.
-For the few that will end up reading its contents, I hope I’m able to maintain some intellectual and profound discussions about a wide range of topics.
-I apologize in advance for the typos and grammatical errors that I don’t catch or am not aware of.
+If anything, the purpose of this blog is to give me a way to consistently practice my writing, a skill I value immensely.
+For the few who will end up reading its contents, I hope I can engage in some profound intellectual discussions on a wide range of topics.
+I apologize in advance for any typos or grammatical errors I may miss or be unaware of.
 I hope you may get to know who I am as a person a little bit better.

 Leave a comment